sheesh19/full-day-ruby-workshop/README.md

 5. Next, write an intro line for your code.
 Print this line to your terminal.
 Test that it works by running `ruby interface.rb` in your terminal- you should see your intro line on your terminal.
 6. You want the program to take user input.
 Make sure to ask for input & save the user input to a variable.
 7. How can you pass the user input & get the `response` method to response?
 How do you call the method?
 Call the method & save the result to a variable.
 7. Next, we'll use `while` loops!
-We want the program to loop until the the `response` method returns an empty string: `''`.
+We want the program to loop until the the `response` method returns an empty string: `''`. above your `while` loop you need to set `response = nil`.
+While `response != nil` could work as a condition for your while loop.
 8. Puts out a final line to end the program.
 9. Run your `interface.rb` file with `ruby interface.rb` & make sure your application work!